Grzechu700/airport-flight-management-API/README.md

 # 2. Initialize project
 make init
+# This creates .env.docker from .env.docker.sample
-# Update .env.docker with your credentials if needed
+# Update .env.docker with your credentials if needed (default values work for Docker)

 # 3. Start containers
 make docker-up